TanStack/table/docs/guide/custom-features.md

 ### TanStack Table Strives to be Lean

 TanStack Table has a core set of features that are built into the library such as sorting, filtering, pagination, etc. We've received a lot of requests and sometimes even some well thought out PRs to add even more features to the library.
 While we are always open to improving the library, we also want to make sure that TanStack Table remains a lean library that does not include too much bloat and code that is unlikely to be used in most use cases.
 Not every PR can, or should, be accepted into the core library, even if it does solve a real problem.
 This can be frustrating to developers where TanStack Table solves 90% of their use case, but they need a little bit more control.

-TanStack Table is built in a way that allows it to be highly extensible.
-The `table` instance that is returned from whichever framework you are using (`useReactTable`, `useVueTable`, etc) is a plain JavaScript object that can have extra properties or APIs added to it.
+TanStack Table has always been built in a way that allows it to be highly extensible (at least since v7).
+The `table` instance that is returned from whichever framework adapter that you are using (`useReactTable`, `useVueTable`, etc) is a plain JavaScript object that can have extra properties or APIs added to it.
 It has always been possible to use composition to add custom logic, state, and APIs to the table instance.
 Libraries like [Material React Table](https://github.com/KevinVandy/material-react-table/blob/v2/packages/material-react-table/src/hooks/useMRT_TableInstance.ts) have simply created custom wrapper hooks around the `useReactTable` hook to extend the table instance with custom functionality.

 However, starting in version 8.14.0, TanStack Table has exposed a new `_features` table option that allows you to more tightly and cleanly integrate custom code into the table instance in exactly the same way that the built-in table features are already integrated.

 > TanStack Table v8.14.0 introduced a new `_features` option that allows you to add custom features to the table instance.

 With this new tighter integration, you can easily add more complex custom features to your tables, and possibly even package them up and share them with the community.
 We'll see how this evolves over time.
+In a future v9 release, we may even lower the bundle size of TanStack Table by making all features opt-in, but that is still being explored.

 ### How TanStack Table Features Work